Emotional journey for Atlanta's homeless as city races to house 400 people before the World Cup

 Seven additional people have been housed, said Vassell, and most of those housed are at a supportive housing complex called Welcome House.

 A city spokesperson said the eight individuals advocates with the Justice for Cornelius Taylor Coalition were paying to house turned down offers to live in shelters.
-Most didn’t have adequate identifying documents for Welcome House, Vassell said, but agencies are trying to find them options.
+Most, including Hall, didn’t have adequate identifying documents for Welcome House, Vassell said, but agencies are trying to find them options.

 Advocates want officials to act faster and say those who got housing aren't receiving enough resources.